adipolak/adipolak-blog/content/post/Delta Lake essential Fundamentals - The DeltaLog.md

 ## DeltaLake transaction log - DetlaLog

 DeltaLog is a transaction log directory which holds an **ordered** record of every transaction committed on a Delta Lake table since it was created.
 The goal of DeltaLog is to be the **single** source of truth for readers who read from the same table at the same time.
-Readers have access to the **exact** same data.
+That means, readers read the **exact** same data.
 Hence, all users view the same correct data at all times.
-It's achieved with deltalog tracking all the changes - read, delete, update, etc. that users make to the table.
+This is achieved with deltalog tracking all the changes that users do: read, delete, update, etc.

-DeltaLogs also contains statistics on the data; depending on the data, it can have min, max values, resulting in faster querying.
-It uses a simplified [push down mechanism](https://medium.com/microsoftazure/data-at-scale-learn-how-predicate-pushdown-will-save-you-money-7063b80878d7).
+DeltaLog can also contain statistics on the data; depending on the type of the actual type of data/field, each field can have min, max values.
+Having this extra metadata on the large set of data can help with faster querying.
+DeltaTable read mechanism uses uses a simplified [push down predict](https://medium.com/microsoftazure/data-at-scale-learn-how-predicate-pushdown-will-save-you-money-7063b80878d7).

-Here is a simplification of deltalog on the file systems from Databricks site:
+Here is a simplification of deltalog on the file systems from Databricks site: <br>
 <img class="responsive" src="/images/Detla/deltalake-deltalog.png" alt="drawing">

-The Delta Log is a folder that consists of multiple JSON files until it reaches 10 files, and then it operates a checkpoint and compaction ( we will dive into it in upcoming chapters).
+The Delta Log itself is a folder that consists out of multiple JSON files.
+When it reaches 10 files, Delta does a checkpoint and compaction operation( we will dive into it in the next chapter).

 Here is an example of a Deltalog JSON file from the OSS test resources: